 Proteins don’t require all 21 different amino acids, just some subset of them, but all 21 amino acids are necessary for the cells to manufacture all the proteins necessary for one to live.
-There are nearly an infinite number of ways these 21 amino acids can create proteins.
+There is nearly an infinite number of ways these 21 amino acids can create proteins.
 There are estimated to be from 250,000 to over 1 million different proteins in every human.

-Like the myths about MSG, which is another amino acid found in nearly every single protein, a lot of physiological properties have been imparted to the tryptophan molecule without much supporting evidence.
-To be completely clear, tryptophan is ingested from the breakdown of proteins (your body does not absorb the whole protein, just the constituent amino acids), then is reused by new and different proteins necessary for a human to survive.
+Like the myths about MSG, which is another amino acid found in nearly every single protein, a lot of physiological properties have been imparted to the tryptophan molecule without much evidence.
+To be completely clear, tryptophan is ingested from the breakdown of proteins (your body does not absorb the whole protein, just the constituent amino acids), then it is reused by new and different proteins necessary for a human to survive.

 Does tryptophan have other functions?

-Yes, it has some other biological functions other than building proteins.
-It’s important in manufacturing niacin, an important nutrient, and auxins, a plant hormone not necessarily important to humans.
+Tryptophan is important in manufacturing niacin, an important nutrient, and auxins, a plant hormone not necessarily important to humans.
 One of the reasons the myth of tryptophan and sleeping has exploded is that the amino acid is a precursor to the manufacturing of serotonin in the central nervous system of humans.

 Serotonin also has a “feel good” component, in that excess serotonin stimulates neurons and gives a person a happy feeling.
 Alternatively, the lack of serotonin makes one sad and depressed.
-Most legitimate antidepressants have been developed to either increase production of serotonin, or to inhibit the breakdown of it by enzymes.
+Many legitimate antidepressants have been developed to either increase production of serotonin, or to inhibit the breakdown of it by enzymes.

 However, there is little evidence that has shown a direct effect between melatonin and sleep.
-Thus, tryptophan has an indirect sleep component– however, and this is important, there are two biochemical steps from tryptophan to serotonin, which are biological controlled through enzymes.
+Thus, tryptophan has an indirect sleep component– however, and this is important, there are two biochemical steps from tryptophan to serotonin, which is biologically regulated by specific enzymes.